-Although the problem is widely recognized, 2/ this blog contains excerpts from some of the academic journal spam that reaches me.
-Observations about some of the purveyors also are included.
+This blog contains excerpts from some of the academic journal spam that reaches me.
+Information about the identities and locations of some of the purveyors also is included.

 Notes